debiai/docs/documentation/dataInsertion/pythonModule/quickStart.md

 ![img](./helloDebiai/HelloDebiAI_1.png)

-If your DebiAI instance is not running locally, you can configure a specific adress by changing DEBIAI_BACKEND_URL.
+If your DebiAI instance is not running locally, you select a specific instance by changing DEBIAI_BACKEND_URL.
 To create a project with an other name, change DEBIAI_PROJECT_NAME.

 If the project already exists, you can get the project with: `debiai_project = my_debiai.get_project(DEBIAI_PROJECT_NAME)`